Masato Wada

 Masato Wada (和田 正人, Wada Masato) is a Japanese actor and singer.
 He is known for his role as Sengoku Kiyosumi in The Prince of Tennis musical series, Tenimyu (and making a cameo in the Prince of Tennis live action film adaptation).
 He is also part of a young men's stage acting troupe, D-BOYS, which perform in various skit-like performances.
 He starred as Nobuo Akagi/Akiba Red in the 2012 Super Sentai parody series Unofficial Sentai Akibaranger.

 Career

 He has appeared in a various number of TV shows.

-Wada portrayed the real-life Keijiro Yamashita, in the TV drama special, The Hit Parade, starring fellow D-BOYS members Yuu Shirota, Masaki Kaji, Hiroki Suzuki, Hirofumi Araki, Yuya Endo and Kōji Seto.
+Wada portrayed the real-life Keijiro Yamashita, in the TV drama special, The Hit Parade, starring fellow D-BOYS members Yu Shirota, Masaki Kaji, Hiroki Suzuki, Hirofumi Araki, Yuya Endo and Kōji Seto.
 The show aired May 26, 2006 on Fuji TV.

-On January 1, 2007, Wada appeared on the 44th annual broadcast of the Secret New Years' Performance Tournaments "Chinese Lion Dance" segment, with fellow D-BOYS members Yuya Endo, Masaki Kaji, Hiroki Suzuki and former D-Boys member, Yuuma Minakawa.
+On January 1, 2007, Wada appeared on the 44th annual broadcast of the Secret New Years' Performance Tournaments "Chinese Lion Dance" segment, with fellow D-BOYS members Yuya Endo, Masaki Kaji, Hiroki Suzuki and former D-Boys member, Yuma Minakawa.